aidasjan/bachelor-gateway/README.md

 ## Testing

 Run tests using `php artisan test`.
 Tests use an SQLite database, so empty `testdb.sqlite` file needs to exist in a root directory.

+## Test Environment

+The platform is deployed to test environment.
+It consists of [Gateway Portal](https://wmp-gateway.herokuapp.com/) and two company portals.